Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 From coasters and log flumes to a miniature steam engine train and a 100-year-old carousel, Knoebels really does have something for everyone (Photo: Knoebels Amusement Park)

-You can get pay-per-ride ticket books or purchase a “Ride All Day Pass” that will get you on as many rides as you can squeeze in during your day.
-You don’t always accomplish as much in a day as you think you will when you’ve got little ones in tow, and with this system you only pay for the rides you actually get a chance to experience.
+What you will pay for is pay-per-ride ticket books or a “Ride All Day Pass” that will get you on as many rides as you can squeeze in during your day.
+You don’t always accomplish as much in a day as you think you will when you’ve got little ones in tow, and with this system, you only pay for the rides you actually want to experience.

 14. Nickelodeon Universe